 The main task of the Asiatic Fleet since its founding has been to protect Americans living in nearby lands and to weaken Europe’s position in the East Indies.
 The presence of U.S. naval forces in the aforementioned territories allowed America to protect its citizens and control the peace order in the islands.

-The Asian fleet in WWII went into battle after the attack on Pearl Harbor.
+The Asiatic Fleet in WWII went into battle after the attack on Pearl Harbor.
 South Asian territories were in danger, which could not be ignored by the U.S. military.
 It was decided to send the Asiatic Fleet to repel Japanese aggression.
 The skills of the military and frequent attacks on the enemy’s supply lines helped to slow the advance, but the battle was lost.
-It is said that the Asiatic fleet was even firing actively until the ships were completely submerged.
-The bravery and courage of this unit of the Navy has been inscribed in the nation’s history forever thanks to D.W.
+It is said that the Asiatic Fleet was even firing actively until the ships were completely submerged.
+The bravery and courage of this unit of the Navy have been inscribed in the nation’s history forever thanks to D.W.
 Bush, who established Asiatic Fleet Memorial Day.

 Interesting facts

-• The Asian fleet was fully formed in 1902.
+- The Asiatic Fleet was fully formed in 1902.

-• Admiral Thomas Hart had the difficult role of commanding the fleet during the various battles of war.
+- Admiral Thomas Hart had the difficult role of commanding the fleet during the various battles of the war.

 How to celebrate

 To celebrate the holiday properly, visit the U.S. Navy museums to get a closer look at the history of the defenders.
 Listen to lectures or watch documentaries.
-Become more erudite about the Asian fleet.
+Become more erudite about the Asiatic Fleet.

 Spread the word on social media.
 Ask other users what details they know about the military battles of the Asiatic Fleet.

-When is Asiatic Fleet Memorial Day Celebrated in 2024?
+When is Asiatic Fleet Memorial Day in 2025?

 Observations